aspose-pdf/Aspose.PDF-Documentation/en/net/plugins/aspose-pdf-net-for-visualstudio/visual-studio-export-gridview-to-pdf-control/_index.md

 If you have any issues using the above methods which uses Visual Studio Toolbox, you can manually add this control to your ASP.NET application running on any .NET framework greater than 2.0

-1. If you are using Visual Studio make sure to Run it as Administrator
+1. If you are using Visual Studio make sure to Run it as Administrator.
 1. Add reference to **Aspose.PDF.GridViewExport.dll** available in extracted download package in your ASP.NET project or web application.
 Make sure your web application/Visual Studio have full access to this folder otherwise you might get Access is denied exception.
-1. Add this line to the top of the page, control or MasterPage
+1. Add this line to the top of the page, control or MasterPage.

 ```csharp
  <%@ Register assembly="Aspose.PDF.GridViewExport" namespace="Aspose.PDF.GridViewExport" tagprefix="aspose" %>